 Shop from Indigenous vendors

-Mid-morning is a good time to stroll Fort York, check out the 30+ vendors, and pick up some souvenirs for loved ones.
-From paintings and jewellery to leather goods and soap, the options are endless.
+Mid-morning is a good time to stroll Fort York, check out the vendors, and pick up some souvenirs for loved ones.
+The options are endless, from paintings and jewellery to leather goods and soap.

 Walk to a local landmark

-Historically, these sculptures would serve as way-finders for land and sea travellers in northern regions.
-Often, they offered comfort and advice alongside their navigation purposes.
+Historically, these sculptures served as wayfinders for land and sea travellers in northern regions.
+They often offered comfort and advice alongside navigational purposes.

 The careful craftsmanship of Kellypalik Qimirpik reminds me of the gentle ways that my people have always created with the land, as opposed to against it or from it.